 Some of the Strange family moved to Ireland, but this topic is not covered in this excerpt.
 Another 101 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Research into various historical records has revealed some of first members of the Strange family to immigrate North America:

-Strange Settlers in the United States in the 17th Century
+Strange Settlers in United States in the 17th Century

-Strange Settlers in the United States in the 18th Century
+Strange Settlers in United States in the 18th Century

-Strange Settlers in the United States in the 19th Century
+Strange Settlers in United States in the 19th Century